B90-gruene-KVTrier/green-signals/README.md

 * Images in JPG or PNG format, same display duration for all images as configured
 * Videos in MOV, M4V or MP4 format
 * All media shall have 16:9 landscape format
+* *media with a different aspect ratio will show black borders*
 * All media will be scaled to fill the screen
 * Best resolution is 1920x1080 pixels (FullHD)
+* *images larger than 1920x1080 are scaled down after download, which is quite slow on the Raspberry Pi*
 * Video clips are muted during playback
 * Video clips should start and end with blending from/to a black frame (playback could flicker)